niklasnorin/red-thesis/source/20-appendix-stopwatch.md

 # Appendix A - Evaluation Software Implementation

-The Stopwatch Example produces as part of this thesis consisted of two parts:
+The Stopwatch Example produces as part of this thesis consisted of two parts, as illustrated in Figure \ref{a_1}.
+These are:

 1. The Stopwatch Application itself
 2. The Emulated Hardware Application which emulates the buttons and he 7-segment displays

+![The Stopwatch Example \label{a_1}](source/figures/appendix_a_1.png)

 The example was written in Python using python-periphery [@python-periphery] for convenience, instead of using direct file writes.

-![The Stopwatch Example \label{a_1}](source/figures/appendix_a_1.png)

 ## Stopwatch Application
 The main application was implemented as a simple single-file python application that: